 Double Row – Pros and Cons

-Most of the light bars you’ll find on trucks and Jeeps are double row.
+Most of the light bars you’ll find on trucks and Jeeps have a double row design.
 There are a couple reasons why double row lights are more common, but it mostly boils down to beam pattern.
 Most people are driving very fast when they’re off-roading.
 If you’re not going very fast then you don’t need your lights to go very far.
 Double row light bars typically provide a wide spread beam pattern.
 This is because of how small the projectors must be since they are double stacked.

 Rigid Industries 50″ Arc Midnight Edition